Ole Thompson

 Tom Pillsbury

-A Certified Specialist of Wine (CSW), Tom spent 27 years with Young’s Market Company, eventually rising to VP Director of Marketing for the Young’s Estates Group.
+A Certified Specialist of Wine (CSW), Tom spent 27 years with Young’s Market Company, eventually rising to Vice President Director of Marketing for the Young’s Estates Group.
 He joined DuMOL in 2011 and became a vested partner in the family-owned winery in 2014.

 Guillaume Desport